NekoAlosama/AutoEq-nekomod/README.md

 Use an amplifier or adjust output values when neccessary because of `--max_gain` and bass changes.

-Crinacle results aren't changed because the source measurements are paywalled behind [Crinacle's Patreon.](https://www.patreon.com/crinacle)
+Crinacle results aren't changed (or are missing) because the source measurements are paywalled behind [Crinacle's Patreon.](https://www.patreon.com/crinacle)

 ## Example with Sennheiser HD 800
 ### Graph difference (for equalization differences)